Atomic Force Microscopy

 In all these modes, the position of the cantilever is measured with the help of a laser, which reflects on the top of the cantilever just above the tip to a set of photodiodes.
 Because it uses the force as interaction, AFM can generate high magnifications (up to atomic resolution) of almost any type of sample, from insulators to conductors.
 Because the interaction force is generally small (less than the bonding force between atoms), even soft samples, such as biological materials, can be analyzed.

 Several other modes are possible with AFM.
 For instance, in contact mode, friction between the tip and the sample may twist the cantilever, causing a lateral movement of the laser on the photodiodes, which generates an image in lateral force mode.
 This is used to distinguish different phases on the sample that have similar topography.
-Some of the special modes of analysis that we use include Conductive Atomic Force Microscopy (C-AFM), Scanning Kelvin Probe Microscopy (SKPM), and Scanning Capacitance Microscopy (SCM).
+Some of the special modes of analysis that we use include conductive AFM, scanning kelvin probe microscopy, and scanning capacitance microscopy.

 High-resolution AFM image of Zn2SnO4/glass, where grains smaller than 100 Å can be observed.